diem/client-sdk-python/mini-wallet.md

 Open http://localhost:8888 to check MiniWallet API specification document (Defined by OpenAPI Specification 3.0.3).
 The document includes simple examples to try out the API.

+A host version of the API specification document is located at [here](https://diem.github.io/client-sdk-python/mini-wallet-api-spec.html).

 `start-server` options: